Why people choose you

 And the easier your brand makes decisions, the more customers choose you.

-Value is never in the product… it’s in the perception
+Value is never in the product, it’s in the perception

-But add Patagonia or Nike to that same shirt… and suddenly it sells for $60, $70, even $90.
+Let’s talk t-shirts.
+A blank white t-shirt, unbranded, could cost $5 to produce.
+No story.
+No meaning.
+No connection.
+But add Patagonia or Nike to that same shirt, and suddenly it sells for $60, $70, even $90.

+What changed?
 Not the cotton.
 Not the stitching.
 Not the thread count.
+What changed was perceived value.

 People don’t buy products.
 They buy what those products say about them.